laravel/docs/blade.md

     <x-package-alert/>

 Alternatively, you may use the `componentNamespace` method to autoload component classes by convention.
-For example, a `Nightshade` package might have `Calendar` and `ColorPicker` components that reside within the `Package\Views\Components` namespace:
+For example, a `Nightshade` package might have `Calendar` and `ColorPicker` components that reside within the `Nightshade\Views\Components` namespace:

     use Illuminate\Support\Facades\Blade;